911 Pain Management is committed to keeping our patients and our care professionals safe throughout the Coronavirus (COVID-19) pandemic

 In the event that you exhibit COVID-19 symptoms

 If a patient has a high temperature or is showing symptoms of COVID-19, our team will reach out to reschedule your visit after the patient or individual(s) experiencing symptoms have gone +24 hours without a fever and other symptoms have improved.
-If a reschedule isn’t possible, our specialists are equipped to prioritize safety:
+If rescheduling isn’t possible, our specialists are equipped to prioritize safety:

 - Team members frequently change examination gloves to avoid contamination